ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Business Analyst Key Performance Indicators
 * Maintain user stories, requirements and process models
-  * Use Aha! for user stories and requirements
-  * Use Blueworks Live for process models
 * Collaborate with Core Developers to refine user stories, requirements and process models
 * Collaborate with Documentation Specialist to revise developer documentation matches the intent of the user stories, requirements and process models.